Most schools running the TY programme allocate some time to careers.

 Top 5 things to do to find out about Careers

 Let's think about it.
-The best way to find out about being a paramedic, for example, is to be one - not very realistic for a TY student, however.
-So what's next best?
-Probably working alongside one during their day to day activities - you would then get a good idea of what they do, the pressures they face, the type of workplace and so on.
+The best way to find out about being a paramedic, for example, is to be one - something which is not very realistic for a TY student.
+So what's next best thing?
+Probably working alongside one during their day-to-day activities - you would then get a good idea of what they do, the pressures they face and their working environment.
 This you can do - its called work experience.
 This is top of the to-do list if you want to really find out about a particular job.

 Watching videos of people talking about their career is more realistic than information from the TV and movies, with the exception of some documentaries.
 You get to hear directly from workers who are telling their story for the purpose of informing people what the career is like.
 This is number two on our list, and there are over 200 career videos on this site, and links to hundreds more from within our occupational database.